desktop/desktop/docs/installation.md

 ### macOS

-Download the `GitHub Desktop.zip`, unpack the application and add to your Applications list.
+Download the `GitHub Desktop.zip`, unpack the application and put it wherever you want.

 ### Windows